MichalBrylka/michalbrylka.github.io/content/posts/generic-math-matrix/index.md

 Code "performance" is ambiguous term.
 It may refer to both ease/speed of development of given feature or how said feature behaves during program runtime.
 Let me address the former one first as it may be easier to demonstrate

 ### Speed of development
 Some time ago I've create _generic_ [predictor](https://github.com/nemesissoft/SimpleLogisticRegression/tree/main) that used [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression).
-In that context _"generic"_ means that it was not dedicated and can be used to any problem of binary classification but it's universal enough that same mechanism can be employed for multi-class classification.
+In that context _"generic"_ meant that it was not dedicated and could be used to solve any binary classification problem (while being universal enough that same mechanism might be employed for multi-class classification).

 I decided to introduce generic math to this predictor as users may then opt to use, say, different floating point number type (like`System.Single`or`System.Half`) when it will give them similar results (for certain problems this really might be the case) but with smaller memory footprint and faster processing times.
 All that conversion was done on separate [branch](https://github.com/nemesissoft/SimpleLogisticRegression/tree/feature/GenericMath).